AnyDSL/MimIR/docs/coding.md

 ### Conditional Breakpoints

-Often, you will want to inspect a certain thorin::Def at a particular point within the program.
+Often, you will want to inspect a certain mim::Def at a particular point within the program.
 You can use [conditional breakpoints](https://ftp.gnu.org/old-gnu/Manuals/gdb/html_node/gdb_33.html) for this.
-For example, the following GDB command will break, if the thorin::Def::gid of variable `def` is `42` in source code location `foo.cpp:23`:
+For example, the following GDB command will break, if the mim::Def::gid of variable `def` is `42` in source code location `foo.cpp:23`:

 ```gdb
 break foo.cpp:23 if def->gid() == 42
 ```

 ### Catching Throw

-For several things like errors in Thorin's front end, Thorin relies on C++ exceptions for error handling.
+For several things like errors in Mim's front end, Mim relies on C++ exceptions for error handling.
 Do this to encounter them within GDB:

 ```gdb
 catch throw
 ```